Zoomicon/InteractiveVisualNoiseHeatmap/README.md

 Demo application for *Readable Athens* art project

-Pins JPGs on map (using GPS EXIF info), shows at pin hover, louder noise closer to more text (*.jpg.txt OCRed)
+Pins JPGs from a folder on a map (using GPS EXIF info), shows at pin hover, plays louder noise closer to more text (*.jpg.txt OCRed)

 Software: